- Need: An increased interest among young people to pursue a medical career in rural North Carolina

 - MAHEC Electives – Students have the option to attend Mountain Area Health Education Center programs that are focused on academic enrichment, college planning, service learning opportunities, and oral and written communication skills.

-The Spring semester of 2016 marks the third semester of Project PROMISE.
-Since the programs’ relatively new beginning, they have seen the following short-term results:
+The Spring semester of 2018 marks the 7th semester of Project PROMISE.
+Since the program's beginning, they have seen the following results:

 - 21 clinicians have participated as preceptors and mentors